blackaceatzworg/poli307/syllabus.md

 _Participation_: The participation portion of your grade is based on in--class participation, participation (attendance) in on--campus lectures/events related to environmental policy broadly defined, and class attendance.

-* __In-class participation (40%)__: This is a discussion based course and to make it work you need to have read assigned material and be prepared to participate in course discussions.
+* __In-class participation (30%)__: This is a discussion based course and to make it work you need to have read assigned material and be prepared to participate in course discussions.
 Each week you will write 4 or 5 sentences on a quiz in OAKS about how you contributed to in--class discussion and these quizzes will form the basis of your in--class participation grade.
 Note that the professor has final say over what does or does not count as adequate participation.

-* __Campus participation (40%)__: For the campus participation portion you must attend three lectures/events outside of class and to submit a one page response to EACH event/lecture linking the topic of the event/lecture to a class reading/discussion.
+* __Campus participation (30%)__: For the campus participation portion you must attend three lectures/events outside of class and to submit a one page response to EACH event/lecture linking the topic of the event/lecture to a class reading/discussion.
 The lectures/events are __subject to instructor approval__ and will be announced in class.
 Students may also suggest on--campus events that they feel would be appropriate, but prior approval must be obtained.

-* __Attendance (20%)__: Attendance will be taken for each class.
+* __Attendance (30%)__: Attendance will be taken for each class.

+* __Above and Beyond (10%)__:

 ## Grades
 There are __700__ possible points for this course.
 Grades will